Community Standards

 Practice proper yard maintenance and ensure you pick up any litter from your yard or the area around your residence.

-Park your car in appropriate places
+Park your vehicle (car/motorcycle/bicycle/scooter) in appropriate places

 Learn the acceptable and legal places for parking at your house or apartment.
 In particular, it is a violation of a Metro Nashville ordinance to block a sidewalk, driveway, or fire hydrant with a parked vehicle.